DiaaEddinH/On-learning-higher-order-cumulants-in-diffusion-models/README.md

 torchrun --standalone  --nproc_per_node=<no. of gpus/cpus> bin/train_model.py --max_epochs <max_epochs> --batch_size <batch_size> --ddp [--gpu/--no-gpu] [--VE/--no-VE]
 ```

+Flags:

+* [--ddp/--no-ddp] - option whether to use distirbuted data parallelism.
+Can be used to train on multiple CPUs/GPUs.
+Recommended when training on multiple or even a single GPU.
+Doesn't support MPS (Mac).
+* [--gpu/--no-gpu] - controls whether to use GPU(s) for training.
+* [--VE/--no-VE]   - selects between the variance expanding (VE) or variance preserving (VP) schemes described in the preprint.

 Running the notebook `plots.ipynb` will use the trained model as well as other data in `data` folder to generate the aggregated plots and figures found in the paper.

 ## Field theory code/data